Faculty of Engineering

 Apprentices must be employed in a job role that provides opportunities to learn the skills, knowledge and behaviours outlined in the Level 6 Electro-mechanical Engineer Apprenticeship Standard.
 They must also work at least 50% of their time in England.

-We acknowledge that apprentices will come to this programme from a variety of educational backgrounds and job roles.
-For example, some apprentices may have more experience in electrical or mechanical engineering.
-We work with each apprentice to determine their level of existing skills and knowledge and build a learning plan to provide the support they require to meet the apprenticeship standard.
+Some apprentices may have more experience in electrical or mechanical engineering and so we work with each apprentice to determine their level of existing skills and knowledge and build a learning plan to provide the support they require to meet the apprenticeship standard.

 Programme details